 The religious practice and thought spawned by the Vedic (from Veda, “knowledge,” “wisdom”) texts from at least 1500 BCE, form the back drop of Personalism.
-The term ‘’Hindu’’ is derived from the river Sandhog (the Indus) where various schools of practice and thought had formed.
+The term “Hindu” is derived from the river Sindhu (the Indus) where various schools of practice and thought had formed.

 Seeking freedom from misery through self-knowledge, Hindu personalist schools of thought center on four questions.
 What is the self?
 How is it related to the material world?
 What is the relation of the self to ultimate reality?
 And, what is the path from pain and misery to liberation?

-First, according to each orthodox school, persons possess various characteristics, including a permanent and eternal soul (atman) that exists behind the veil of empirical consciousness, and a physical body (jiva) that exists as part of a changing material world.
+First, according to each orthodox school, persons are marked by various characteristics, including a permanent and eternal soul (atman) that exists behind the veil of empirical consciousness, and that possesses a physical body (jiva) that exists as part of a changing material world.
 While it is agreed that the Atman is eternal, unchanging, independent essence, the six orthodox schools differ whether the transcendent I is conscious or unconscious, active or passive.
 Each school also recognizes that by being connected to the material world persons possess other characteristics, including agency, will, thought, desire, free will, intention, and identity.

 Second, personalists focus on the indissoluble reality of the individual soul and on its relation to the empirical consciousness.
-That soul, the basic reality in humans, is a transcendent “I,” (atman) and is veiled by a person’s empirical consciousness.
+That soul, the basic reality in humans and all living things, is a transcendent “I,” (atman) and is veiled by a person’s empirical consciousness.
 It cannot be the object of experience.
 The empirical consciousness, the experience of objects sensed or being sensed, comes to be interpreted as alien, attributive, essential, adventitious, permanent, or temporary.
 Schools differ on how to correlate the transcendent “I” and the empirical consciousness.
-Hindu personalism views the empirical consciousness as either attributive or alien, monist or dualist.
+Hindu Personalism views the empirical consciousness as either attributive or alien, monist or dualist.

 At one extreme, Sankhya, the oldest school, interprets the dualism of the transcendent “I” and the empirical consciousness as a dualism of spiritual consciousness (purusa) and material nature (prakrti).
 Purusa is sentient and passive; prakrti is insentient and active.
 As sentient, purusa experiences products of prakrti and desires emancipation.
 As passive, purusa can be understood as unaffected and secluded.
 In Samkhya, the material world is not an illusion; it is real and stands over against the spiritual person.
 This dualism is motivated by final beatitude.
-However, achieving it requires the moral support, compassionate companionship and guidance from a Supreme Being who possesses perfect knowledge and is capable of perfect action.
+However, achieving it requires, in theistic versions of Sankhya, moral support, compassionate companionship and guidance from a Supreme Being who possesses perfect knowledge and is capable of perfect action.
 The Yoga thinker Pantanjali (ca. 300 CE) introduced God into atheistic Samkhyan dualism to satisfy the moral demand of the spiritual aspirant.
-With that addition, the Samkhyan school becomes a theistic personalism.
+With that addition, the Samkhyan school becomes a theistic Personalism.

 At the other extreme, monism is represented as Advaita Vedanta (non-dualistic Vedanta).
 Sankara (c.
 788-820), the leading expounder of Vedanta (literally, “the end of the Veda”) philosophy, states its principle insight that the self is One with Ultimate Reality (Brahman).
 Thus, the transcendent I includes the empirical many and the Divine One.
 The triune of Divine One (Brahman), the transcendent I (atman), and the empirical many is a grand unity.
 Sankara was the most influential Vedanta thinker who espoused the monistic framework as defined in the Upanishads – tat vam asi )”Thou art that” or (“Atman is Brahman”).

-Within the unorthodox systems, such as Ajivikas (materialism) and Buddhism, Personalism does not develop.
+Within the unorthodox systems, such as Ajivikas (fatalists) Charvakas (materialists), Jains (who accept the existence of eternal selves but reject the existence of a supreme God) and Buddhism, Personalism does not develop.
 Ajivikas adopted materialism on the ground that sense-perception was the only valid means of knowledge.
 The Ajivika materialists questioned the validity of theological and metaphysical theories that do not come within the ambit of sense-experience.
 This explains why they rejected the religious version of atmavada, the belief in a metaphysical self.